Risingson/eveeyedocs/docs/privacy2.md

 Eveeye dose not store any personal information except email-addresses of donators to manage advertisement removal.
 We will protect that data within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.

-You are free to refuse to store your email-address in case of advertisement removal donations or request for your personal information stored.
+You are free to refuse to store your email-address or request for your personal information stored.

 Eveeye does not share any information with anyone apart from ingame info you choose to share via Eveeye yourself (opt-in).